 Don’t stress if you don’t make it to eat one in Paris.
 You can find them in many patisseries in other European countries too.
 But the true French Éclair tastes the best when eaten at its country of origin.

-A baguette is a long thin white bread, French.
-I’m sure you can try get it in the US too, but it IS NOT the same.
+A baguette is a long thin white bread that originated in France.
+I’m sure you can try to get it in the US too, but it IS NOT the same.
 I’ve tried it all.

 You can get baguettes in every. single. bakery. in.
 Paris.
 (If not all France and all Westeurope.
 Haha.)